 He stated, “I suppose in academia we are always complaining about money, but the fact is I’ve raised almost every penny that has gone into Nemea from private donors, and that’s taken a lot of time and a lot of energy.
 But the donors over the years have become devotees of Nemea, which means they’ve become my students and part of my extended classroom.”

-Following initial excavation, Miller designed and fundraised to create a museum positioned parallel to the site, for visitors to view the finds from the excavation.
+Following initial excavation, Miller designed and fundraised to create a museum positioned parallel to the site for visitors to view the finds from the excavation.

-Recently he found himself in a grammar school classroom talking to students about what they wanted to become.
+He found himself in a grammar school classroom talking to students about what they wanted to become.

-Miller told Greek Reporter “One student raised his hand and said he wanted to be an ‘archaekopoulos’.”
+Miller told Greek Reporter: “One student raised his hand and said he wanted to be an ‘archaekopoulos’.”
 The teacher immediately corrected him and said, perhaps you mean an archaeologist.
 “No, an archaekopelos, because that’s where the money is,” Miller recounted.
 An “archaekopelos” is someone who loots antiquities for personal profit, according to Miller.

 “Greece has one exclusive treasure,” Miller told Greek Reporter.
 “Other places have beautiful seas and beaches.
 But no place else in the world are there Greek antiquities.
 The Greek state does not exploit archaeology for its own good,” he added.
 “But the current government, has been better at providing funding.
 They have provided for winter staff so that visitors to Nemea throughout the entire year can have access to the site as well as the museum,” he added.

 The society for the Revival of the Nemean Games has 900 members currently enrolled.
 The roster shows individuals from 24 different countries.
 “Currently enrolled” means paying the annual membership fee of about $18.

 He tragically passed away after having a hemodialysis procedure.
 He was 79 years old.
 After his death, prominent figures in Greece and around the world expressed their sorrow at his loss.